kaanaksit/odak/docs/course/geometric_optics.md

 Modeling light plays a crucial role in describing events based on light and helps designing mechanisms based on light (e.g., Realistic graphics in a video game, display or camera).
 This chapter introduces the most basic description of light using geometric rays, also known as raytracing.
-Raytracing has a long history, from ancient Greece or Islamic scholars to Physicists in the last couple of centuries or current Computer Graphics scientists.
+Raytracing has a long history, from ancient times to current Computer Graphics.
-We will not cover the history of raytracing.
+Here, we will not cover the history of raytracing.
-Instead, we will focus on how we implement things to build "things" with raytracing in the future.
+Instead, we will focus on how we implement simulations to build "things" with raytracing in the future.
 As we provide algorithmic examples to support our descriptions, readers should be able to simulate light on their computers using the provided descriptions.